2018: Experiencing God

 Canada's Largest & Longest Running Multi Faith Event

-The 33rd World Religions Conference was successfully held on Sunday, October 06, 2013 at the River Run Centre, Guelph, Ontario, Canada.
+The 38th World Religions Conference was held Sunday, September 16, 2018 at the Humanities Theatre, University of Waterloo, Ontario, Canada.
 Scholars from various religions and philosophical traditions participated.

 The World Religions Conference (WRC) is a multi-faith event which brings together well-known scholars from the world’s major religions to speak on a common topic from the point of view of their respective religious traditions.
-For thirty years, the WRC has served as an invaluable forum for different religious and ethnic communities to gather in the spirit of tolerance, peace, cooperation, and understanding.
+For 38 years, the WRC has served as an invaluable forum for different religious and ethnic communities to gather in the spirit of tolerance, peace, cooperation, and understanding.
 The WRC serves the noble purpose of educating members of the community regarding interesting and relevant topics by providing a platform where all major religions can pool their collective wisdom and teachings regarding the topic.
-Continually on the rise in terms of organizational standards, quality of content, and attendance, the WRC has become the largest multi-faith event of its kind in Canada.
+Continually on the rise in terms of organizational standards, quality of content, and attendance, the WRC has become Canada's largest and longest running event of its kind!

 Participating Religions and Philosophical Traditions:

-Aboriginal Spirituality, Hinduism, Buddhism, Judaism, Christianity, Islam, Sikhism, and Humanism (Atheism and Agnostics)
+Christianity, Islam, Sikhism, Bahai Faith, Buddhism, Hinduism, Indigenous Spirituality, Judaism and Humanism (Atheism and Agnostics)

-Brunch, lunch and refreshments were served at the conference venue.
+Refreshments and dinner was served at the conference venue.